repository-settings/app/README.md

 labels:
   - name: bug
     color: CC0000
-    description: An issue with the system 🐛.
+    description: An issue with the system.

   - name: feature
     color: 336699